eddyzags/pocket-network-helm-chart/README.md

 #### Relayminer

-In Pocket Network, all relayminers needs one or multiple signing key to sign each relays he serves with a private key.
-Therefore, each key name listed in `shannon.relayminer.config.default_signing_key_names` must be present in the keyring backend used to start the Relayminer instances.
+In Pocket Network, a Relayminer needs one or multiple signing key to sign each relays he serves with a private key.
+Therefore, each key name listed in `shannon.relayminer.config.default_signing_key_names` must be present in the keyring backend used to start the Relayminer instance.
-This example demonstrates how to provision a key through Kubernetes secret while using a `keyring-backend=test`:
+This example demonstrates how to provision a key through Kubernetes Secret while using a `keyring-backend=test`:

 ```
 # values.yaml